-We have started 2018 with ‘fitness’ in mind.
-Our Monday assemblies have been based around the theme of ‘Change4Life’ and we have been learning about the benefits of exercise, healthy eating and looking after ourselves.
+We have been learning about the benefits of exercise, healthy eating and looking after ourselves.
 We’ve been ‘getting fit’ and learning how exercise can help us:

 · Improve our behaviour, self confidence and social skills